paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-036-foreign-intelligence-surveillance.md

 (1) Upon application made pursuant to this section, the judge shall enter an ex parte order as requested, or as modified, approving the release of records if the judge finds that the application satisfies the requirements of this section.

-(2) An order under this subsection shall not disclose that it is issued for purposes of an investigation described in subsection (a) of this section.
+(2) An order under this subsection shall not disclose that it is issued for purposes of an investigation described in subsection (a).

 (d) Compliance; nondisclosure